Cumulative Impact Analysis in Air Quality Permitting

 Additional Resources

-Draft Guidance on Conducting Cumulative Impact Analysis – Provides guidance on how to conduct a CIA including public outreach, assessment of existing community conditions, and analysis of cumulative impacts.
-See Additional Resources below for Draft Guidance.
+Guidance on Conducting Cumulative Impact Analysis – Provides guidance on how to conduct a CIA including public outreach, assessment of existing community conditions, and analysis of cumulative impacts.

-Draft Indicator Data for Cumulative Impact Analysis – This spreadsheet contains indicator data for all EJ block groups in the Commonwealth for use in the assessment of existing community conditions.
-Release notes describe the specific sources of this data in the spreadsheet.
-MassDEP plans to update the data in the spreadsheet periodically.
-See Additional Resources below for Draft Indicator Data spreadsheet and data release notes file.
+Indicator Data for Cumulative Impact Analysis – This file contains indicator data for all EJ block groups in the Commonwealth for use in the assessment of existing community conditions.
+MassDEP plans to update the data periodically.
+See Indicator Data Release Notes for sources of the data.

-Draft Massachusetts Air Toxics Risk Screening Tool (MATRiST) and Instructions – MassDEP has developed a draft spreadsheet tool that can be used in the CIA to estimate cumulative air toxics risks from proposed projects.
+Massachusetts Air Toxics Risk Screening Tool (MATRiST) and Instructions – MassDEP developed a spreadsheet tool that can be used to estimate cumulative air toxics risks from proposed projects.
 Instructions for using the tool are included in the Read Me tab.
 A Technical Memorandum describes how the default dispersion factors in the spreadsheet were developed.
-See Additional Resources below for Draft MATRiST file and Technical Memorandum.

 What You Need to Know

-In March 2021 the Governor signed Chapter 8 of the Acts of 2021, An Act Creating a Next Generation Roadmap for Massachusetts Climate Policy.
-The Act directed the Department of Environmental Protection (MassDEP) to:
+Chapter 8 of the Acts of 2021, An Act Creating a Next Generation Roadmap for Massachusetts Climate Policy directed the Department of Environmental Protection (MassDEP) to:

 • Evaluate and seek public comment on incorporating CIA into its review of applications for certain categories of air permits and approvals;